Penfolds Grange – Rich Wine, Poor Investment

 ‘If that is not blatant profiteering, I do not know what is,’ Salpietro told AFR.
 ‘We are Perth’s oldest family owned liquor retailer and we will turn our backs on Penfolds entirely.’
 The year before, wine merchants complained just as vocally about a slap in the face’ when Penfolds tightened up the price screws on the basic bin reds.

-Sought-after and limited it may be, but Bin 707 isn’t setting records on the auction scene, selling mostly for just over $200 a bottle at Wickman’s Fine Wine Auctions, right back to the 1986.
-If you paid $190 for your 707 a few years ago, you won’t be impressed with the ROI.
-If you paid $350 for yours last year, you’ll lose serious money.
+Sought-after and limited it may be, but Bin 707 isn’t setting records on the auction scene, selling mostly for just over $300 a bottle at Wickman’s Fine Wine Auctions, right back to the 1986.
+If you paid $190 for your 707 a dozen years ago, you won’t be impressed with the ROI.
+If you paid $600 for yours last year, you’ve lost serious money.
+In 2025 the price is $800.

 I was lucky enough to share a bottle of the 1976 with friends a couple of years ago, and a bottle of the 1996 which you can pick up at auction for between $450 and $600.
 The 1976 is a perfect Grange, and better than any Grange made since in my book.
 Today’s Granges are highly polished artefacts, much higher in alcohol and blended from very different sources than the older wines.
 Penfolds can hype its precious wares all it wants, but these are the facts.